 As research co-ordinator of the Knowledge Mobilization pod, Shira coordinates with project leaders and research assistants across the country to facilitate knowledge sharing efforts.

 Prodpran is a student at Simon Fraser University, entering her last year of undergraduate studies in International Studies with a concentration in International Development, Economics and Environmental Issues.
 Her areas of interest are human rights, food studies, arts and research.
-She has recently joined the ASC!
+She joined the ASC!
 Project’s communications team in the summer of 2016.